PROVIDER CREDENTIALING FOR MEDICAL FACILITIES

 In the time it takes to credential physicians, facilities lose all the money these providers would be earning them.
-That’s up to $1,189,363 a provider in lost revenue.
+That’s up to $1.2 million per provider on average in lost revenue.
 Let us help you get that money back.

 The credentialing process takes up to 20 hours of administrative work per provider.
-Cut that time down with instant credential verification, expiration reminders (goodbye spreadsheets!), and storage of important credential documents.
+Cut that time down with instant credential verification, expiration reminders (goodbye spreadsheets!), storage of important credential documents, and OIG monitoring.

 Ready Doc lets you manage all of your providers in one place with a single click.
 That includes notifying them of expiring credentials, reminding them to upload required documents to the platform, and having the choice between custom messages and automated messages.

-How long does it take to get credentialed?
+How long does it take to credential a provider?

 How long it takes to credential a provider can greatly vary.
 It depends on: the provider turning in all the necessary paperwork in a timely manner; their application information being accurate and complete; their references swiftly responding to verification requests; and the board being available to meet.
 If none of these things are delayed, credentialing can be done within weeks.
 If one or more are delayed, it can take up to six months.
 With Ready Doc, though, the whole process can be done in a matter of minutes, thanks to our hashgraph technology allowing documents to not have to be verified more than one time—eliminating a redundancy that costs providers months of lost income and practices millions in lost revenue.